List of I Know Why the Caged Bird Sings characters: Minor characters

-There are a number of minor characters in Caged Bird, members of the Black and white community in Stamps that fill out Maya's world and inform her influences and early experiences.
+There are a number of minor characters in Caged Bird, members of the Black and white communities in Stamps who fill out Maya's world and shape her influences and early experiences.
 Among the most notable are:

 Sister Monroe

 A member of the Black church in Stamps.
-She is not always able to come to services, but when she does, she shouts as loud as possible to make up for her absences.
+She is not always able to attend services, but when she does, she shouts as loudly as possible to make up for her absences.
 Many humorous church-related anecdotes focus on her and her behavior.
 Also, one of the most comical chapters in the book.

 Reverend Thomas

-A "repulsive church official" who visits Stamps every 3 months.
+A "repulsive church official" who visits Stamps every three months.
 Maya and Bailey despise him because he is obese and never remembers their names, and because he eats the best chicken pieces at Sunday dinner.
 One Sunday, Sister Monroe is so inspired by his preaching that she hits him over the head with her purse; his teeth fall out and onto the floor near Maya, which results in Maya and Bailey's uncontrollable laughter and subsequent beating by Uncle Willie.

 Mr. McElroy

 Momma's neighbor, and the only black man Maya has seen whose trousers match his jackets.
-She and Bailey admire him because he does not go to church, which makes him "a very courageous person."
+She and Bailey admire him because he does not go to church, which makes him "a very courageous person".